align_gg()

 /NROW()

-): A factor of the names (only applicable when names exists) and an integer of index of the original data..row_names
+): a character names (only applicable when names exists) and an integer index of the original data..row_names

 and.row_index